 OKCPS will not require medical documentation to support personal or family illness that results in a verified absence.
 However, students will be required to make up any work that has been missed.
 Student absences due to a severe, chronic, or life-threatening physical or mental illness, injury, or trauma will be exempted from inclusion in the calculation of the chronic absenteeism indicator of the applicable school site so long as the determination of eligibility is made by the district's medical exemption review committee.
 The district's medical exemption review committee will be designated by the superintendent on an annual basis and shall report student absences that are medically exempt to the Oklahoma State Department of Education (OSDE) Office of Accountability.
+This will require a written diagnosis on letterhead to be submitted to the District.

-REMOTE LEARNING ATTENDANCE
+REMOTE LEARNING ATTENDANCE FOR NON-e3 STUDENTS